-The Unaudited Annual Accounts were authorised for issue on 19th June 2020.
+The Unaudited Annual Accounts were authorised for issue on XX June 2021.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provide information about conditions existing at 31 March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provide information about conditions existing at 31 March 2021, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.

-There were no events which took place after 31st March 2020 which would materially affect the 2019/20 Annual Accounts.
-The impact of the COVID-19 pandemic, which began in March 2020, when Partnership employees moved to remote working, was before the end of the reporting period.
-It is likely that the impact on the Partnership's Annual Accounts for 2019/20 will be non-adjusting.
-The short, medium and long-term consequences may give rise to changes in service provision which, if arising, will be considered and reported to the Partnership during 2020/21.
-Further narrative to the pandemic and impact to the Partnership is referenced within the Management Commentary.
+There were no events which took place after 31st March 2021 which would materially affect the 2020/21 Annual Accounts.
+Partnership employees worked remotely throughout 2020/21, in keeping with Government advice during the Covid-19 pandemic.
+Projects that depend on third party suppliers experienced some delays to the timescale for completion of committed work.
+It is likely however that the impact on the Partnership's Annual Accounts for 2020/21 will be non-adjusting.
+Short term impacts of the pandemic in 2020/21 included new, additional areas of work relating to temporary transport measures and planned recovery.
+Medium and longer-term consequences of Covid-19 may give rise to further changes in service provision which will be considered and reported to the Partnership during 2021/22.
+Further narrative to the pandemic and impact on the Partnership is referenced within the Management Commentary.